The American Bahá’í/Volume 22/Issue 11 Special/Text

 As planning continues for the 1992 World Congress in New York, organizers are encouraging the friends to volunteer their services.
 Help is needed both prior to and during the event.

 Volunteering is an important way to commemorate the 100th anniversary of the Covenant.
-The friends can help make the event a safe and costeffective one by helping in a variety of areas.
+The friends can help make the event a safe and cost-effective one by helping in a variety of areas.

-Among the volunteers needed are ushers, secutity guards, youth hosts/hostesses and bus escorts for the shuttle buses.
+Among the volunteers needed are ushers, security guards, youth hosts/hostesses and bus escorts for the shuttle buses.
 Much help will also be needed at the Javits Convention Center and at the various hotels with registration and activity coordination.

 Volunteers are asked to offer a minimum of 16 hours of their time during the four days of the Congress.
 Some friends have expressed concern about missing the Congress program by volunteering, but can be assured that, since the day's program is repeated in two identical sessions each day, no one will have to miss a session.
 There will also be plenty of time left over for attending the other events.